yggdrasil-network/yggdrasil-network.github.io/configuration.md

   # List of connection strings for static peers (i.e. tcp://a.b.c.d:e)
   Peers: []

-  # List of peer BoxPubs to allow UDP incoming TCP connections from
+  # List of peer BoxPubs to allow incoming connections from
   # (if left empty/undefined then connections will be allowed by default)
   AllowedBoxPubs: []